-Valentine’s Day is in 10 days, What are you planing to cook for your loves one?
+Valentine’s Day is in 12 days, what are you planning to cook for your loves one?
 Perhaps this story will help you.
 The “Jarabe Tapatio,” is call the Mexican hat dance, celebrates romance.

 A home cooked meal like this is a wonderful gift from you: your heart pour out on the plate.
 Let the food tell her you love her.
 Shall we get cooking?

 This meal is hearty comfort delicious and beautiful as with each mouthful, she will taste the love you had pour out.
 Serve this with a glass of Pinot Noir.
 Enjoy and show your loved one on the plate.

 2 packets carrots mix, washed , peeled skin

 200 g green beans, washed, cut off stems

 Made in advance and can store in fridge about 2 weeks; in freezer up to three months

 375 g Whole Cranberry Sauce in a jar

 60 ml (¼ cup) maple syrup